Disaster Services Economic Opportunities Education Environmental Stewardship Healthy Futures Veterans Services

 Benefits of Service

-The benefits that individuals serving with an AmeriCorps SC program are eligible to recieve are listed below, and are further outlined in this short video:
+The benefits that individuals serving with an AmeriCorps SC program are eligible to receive are listed below.

 Meet Like-Minded Peers

 You will get to serve alongside other service-minded peers who seek to strengthen our South Carolina communities.
 Further, you will join a network of over 1,000,000 AmeriCorps Alum, who can link you to resources and job opportunities following your AmeriCorps service.
 Register here to start receiving AmeriCorps Alum benefits today.

 Click on each tab below to view our entire portfolio!
 Each program has a link to apply following the description.

 Black River United Way's Growing Great Readers (GGR) program offers a high-quality, comprehensive, research-based, English literacy-tutoring program that supports students, families, and the communities of Georgetown and Williamsburg Counties.
 GGR’s purpose is to provide struggling readers at local elementary schools with highly trained AmeriCorps tutors and volunteers to ensure that children advance to reading grade level before third grade and close reading gaps.
 The Growing Great Readers program continues to have success in helping students improve in reading literacy by offering small group supplemental instruction, one-on-one tutoring and skills focused tutoring with our members and volunteers in-person and virtually.
 Many of our AmeriCorps Members not only learn new skills but are able to serve students in a way that benefits the entire community.

 As an AmeriCorps Member, you can expect to receive:

 - Personal and Professional Development